 It is so important to take great care of your body during pregnancy to help you and your baby stay healthy.
 A lot about your body and health changes during pregnancy, and there are often a lot of things to keep in mind.
 Pregnancy does not automatically damage your teeth.
 However, pregnancy can lead to dental problems in some women, potentially resulting in gum disease and increased risk of tooth decay.
 Your increased hormones during pregnancy can affect your body’s response to plaque (the layer of germs on your teeth).
 Thankfully, with proper hygiene at home and professional care from your dentist, your teeth should remain healthy throughout pregnancy.
-Keep reading from some advice about pregnancy and oral health from Dr. Amir Davoody, Dr. Rana Mehr, Dr. Niloufar Azami, and Dr. Thomais Ioannou at Greater Houston Orthodontics.
+Keep reading from some advice about pregnancy and oral health from Keep reading for some advice about pregnancy and oral health from Dr. Amir Davoody, Dr. Rana Mehr, Dr. Thomais Ioannou, and Dr. Panos Kyteas at Greater Houston Orthodontics. at Greater Houston Orthodontics.

 Dental Disease & Baby Health

 Dental disease can affect a developing baby.
 Research has found a link between gum disease in pregnant women and premature birth with low birth weight.
 However, appropriate dental treatment for the expectant mother may reduce the risk of premature birth.